Pure-Happiness/Typora-Time-Machine/README.md

 # Typora Time Machine

-Solve the Error “This beta version of Typora is expired, please download and install a newer version.” when starting typora.
+Solve the Error "This beta version of Typora is expired, please download and install a newer version." when starting typora.

 解决打开Typora时出现的错误：“This beta version of Typora is expired, please download and install a newer version.”。